This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Consideration and Award of University Medals

-- Normally only one University Medal will be awarded within a program unless more than one major is available in the program.
+- normally, no more than one University Medal will be awarded within a program unless more than one major is available in the program;

-- Where two or more students within one program/major are equal in terms of the overall cumulative WAM, the student with the greater number of High Distinctions and Distinctions shall be awarded the Medal.
+- where two or more eligible graduates within one program/major are equal in terms of the overall cumulative WAM, the graduate with the greater number of High Distinctions and Distinctions will be awarded the University Medal;

-- University Medals can be awarded to no more than 0.75% of eligible graduates from a Faculty.
+- University Medals can be awarded to no more than 0.75% of graduates from a College;

-(10) Where two or more students within a program/major are of exceptional merit, and are high in rank order within the University and/or the Faculty and cannot be separated, they may each be awarded a Medal.
+- where two or more eligible graduates within a program/major are of exceptional merit and are high in rank order within the University and/or the College and cannot be separated, they may each be awarded a University Medal; and

-(11) A nomination round for eligible graduates will take place annually in February and will consider all graduating students of the previous year.
+(13) The University Medals Committee Chair will schedule a nomination round for eligible graduates annually for all graduating students of the previous calendar year.